FREQUENTLY ASKED QUESTIONS

 Q6: I was installing a new pump the other day.
 When I ﬁrst plugged it in, a lot of smoke came out the exhaust.
 Will this stop once I connect up the intake and exhaust lines?

-A: Never run a vacuum pump without it pulling a vacuum on something.
+A: Never run an industrial vacuum pump without it pulling a vacuum on something.
 A wide open intake causes a huge load of air to continue blowing through the pump.
 Hence the oil smoke.